 There is a smattering of multi-generational families, 40-somethings friends, and just a few families.

 Many people ask me if the smart thing to do is to take kids on a crossing?
 In my view, not.

-There are kids and teen clubs up to the age of 17, but they’re nowhere near of the scale found on family orientated lines.
+There are kids and teen clubs up to the age of 17, but they’re nowhere near the scale of those found on family orientated lines.

-Crossings are popular with solo travellers, with twice daily meetups and some solo cabins, and with LGBT couples.
+Crossings are popular with solo travellers, with twice daily meet-ups and some solo cabins.
+They are also popular with LGBTQ couples.

 As you start to plan, here’s a few things to do.

 I think the smart way to go is the westbound route from Southampton to New York.

 First of all, you have longer days.
 On five of the days you have 25-hours, due to time changes.
 Secondly, you end the trip sailing into New York with a sight of the Statue of Liberty.